mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 Note: this guide will pick up where the [guide on Webpack](../webpack/webpack.md) left off.
 It is highly advisable to read and implement the steps covered in that guide before moving on to this one.
 This guide will also assume that the AWS command line interface (CLI) is installed globally and all necessary credentials are already set up.
 See [this guide](../../introduction-to-aws/credentials-setup/credentials-setup.md) for more info on AWS credentials.

-Before beginning this guide, it is important to tell your console which AWS profile to use.
+Before beginning the tasks in this guide, it is important to tell your console which AWS profile to use.
 Once you have opened the terminal window you will be using for this project, run `$ export AWS_PROFILE=your-profile-name-here` with the actual name of the AWS profile substituted after the equals sign.

 ## What Is CloudFormation?